Table of contents

 Online marketplaces such as Amazon have taken the pledge towards sustainability, and other e-commerce brands are likely to be following suit as humans look for ways to reduce waste and preserve the earth for future generations.
 The focus on green consumerism is a clear indicator that e-commerce brands that prioritize environment-friendly practices will dominate the market in the coming years.

-Green consumers are also flexing their purchasing power, with 65% of buyers wanting to make purchases from brands that aim for sustainability according to the Harvard Business Review.
+65% of buyers wanting to make purchases from brands that aim for sustainability. – Harvard Business Review.

 So if you were underestimating the power of sustainable business practices, here’s a reality check for you.
 The power a little green symbol on products can have on consumer perception is beyond measure.

-Although product customisation has been in the market for a while now, being able to provide last-minute personalisation at an affordable price is something that can put you ahead of your competition in 2021.
+Although product customization has been in the market for a while now, being able to provide last-minute personalization at an affordable price is something that can put you ahead of your competition in 2021.

-Take a look at Nike: it allows you to customise every aspect of your Nike Airs, making customers feel unique wearing a product that is owned by many.
+Take a look at Nike by You: it allows you to customize every aspect of your Nike Airs, making customers feel unique wearing a product that is owned by many.

-3D printing is changing manufacturing and fulfilment processes to enable quick customisation towards the end of the product journey.
-Plus, with 3D printers becoming more affordable and available, it’s only a matter of time before customisation becomes the norm.
+3D printing is changing manufacturing and fulfillment processes to enable quick customization towards the end of the product journey.
+Plus, with 3D printers becoming more affordable and available, it’s only a matter of time before customization becomes the norm.

 6. Smart home assistants